For those with Canada's College, University and Public Libraries

 The 6 library federations serving British Columbia are pleased to offer a bursary to facilitate the participation of a staff member from a small, rural BC public library in LLEAD.
 This bursary is intended to address barriers that exist, whether they be related to funding, staffing, or technology, at small public libraries across the province.
 The bursary may be used to offset program fees, replacement staff (including secondments), travel or other approved costs.
 Libraries in communities with a population of less than 40,000 may apply for the Public Library Interlink bursary.

 Deadline is August 1, 2023.

 This support is made possible with funding from the Covid Relief and Recovery grant program.
 We gratefully acknowledge the financial support of the Province of British Columbia through the Ministry of Municipal Affairs.

 Please include a Bursary Application Letter (one page) in your application package.

 Your one-page letter should tell us:

-the bursary for which you are applying (EBSCO or BC Public Libraries Branch),
+the bursary for which you are applying (EBSCO or BC Public Library InterLINK),

 a bit about you, and how the bursary will contribute to your personal and professional growth, and to your contribution to the sector, and finally

-how you will acknowledge the investment EBSCO or the Public Libraries Branch is making in your learning journey, and possibly show the bursary donor your appreciation or their 'return on investment'
+how you will acknowledge the investment EBSCO or InterLINK is making in your learning journey, and possibly show the bursary donor your appreciation or their 'return on investment'